hubotio/hubot/docs/scripting.md

     msg.send "#{answer}, but what is the question?"
 ```

-Care should be taken to make sure the script can load if it's not defined,  give the Hubot developer notes on how to define it, or default to something .
-It's up to the script writer to decide if that should be a fatal error (ie hubot exits), or not (make any script that relies on it to say it needs to be configured.
+Take care to make sure the script can load if it's not defined, give the Hubot developer notes on how to define it, or default to something.
+It's up to the script writer to decide if that should be a fatal error (e.g. hubot exits), or not (make any script that relies on it to say it needs to be configured.
 When possible and when it makes sense to, having a script work without any other configuration is preferred.

 Here we can default to something: